 * Italian, Spanish bonds supported by domestic buying

-* Wednesday's Italian sale challenging but seen going smoothly
+* Wednesday's Italian sale challenging but seen going

 * Recovery seen short-lived as political concerns persist